 Address: 3319 Milan Road, Sandusky, Ohio 44870

-The largest indoor water park in the United States, the Kalahari is more than a water park.
+The largest indoor water park in the United States, Kalahari is more than water slides.
 With dining options, glow-in-the-dark mini-golf, a petting zoo, a virtual coaster, and a game room larger than Dave & Busters, this is one attraction that is guaranteed to keep you busy.
 So busy you may need to slip away for a spa treatment.

 Address: 7000 Kalahari Drive, Sandusky, Ohio 44870